liuyx599/NeuProofreader/README.md

 # Release status
-All the source code and packaged executable files are currently being organized.
+All source code and packaged executables are currently being reorganized.
 Please be patient while we complete this process.

 ## 2024-4-30
 update the backend server [https://github.com/liuyx599/NeuroglancerJsonServer-packup](https://github.com/liuyx599/NeuroglancerJsonServer-packup)